Frequently Asked Questions

 What does it mean when solitaire is called patience?

-How many solitaire games does Pure Solitaire offer?
+How many solitaire games do you offer?